 - (1) The Canadian securities regulatory authorities will review Form 21-101F5 to determine whether it is contrary to the public interest for the person or company who filed the form to act as an information processor.
-In Québec, a person or company may carry on the activity of an information processor only if it is recognized by the securities regulatory authority.
-The Canadian securities regulatory authorities will look at a number of factors when reviewing the form filed, including, - (a) the performance capability, standards and procedures for the collection, processing, distribution, and publication of information with respect to orders for, and trades in, securities; - (b) whether all marketplaces may obtain access to the information processor on fair and reasonable terms; - (c) personnel qualifications; - (d) whether the information processor has sufficient financial resources for the proper performance of its functions; - (e) the existence of another entity performing the proposed function for the same type of security; - (f) the systems report referred to in paragraph 14.5(c) of the Instrument. - (2) The Canadian securities regulatory authorities request that the forms and exhibits be filed in electronic format, where possible. - (3) The forms filed by an information processor under the Instrument will be kept confidential.
-The Canadian securities regulatory authorities are of the view that they contain intimate financial, commercial and technical information and that the interests of the filers in non-disclosure outweigh the desirability of adhering to the principle that all forms be available for public inspection. - 16.3 Change in Information Under subsection 14.2(1) of the Instrument, an information processor is required to file an amendment to the information provided in Form 21-101F5 at least 45 days before implementing a significant change involving a matter set out in Form 21-101F5, in the manner set out in Form 21-101F5.
-The Canadian securities regulatory authorities would consider significant changes to include:
+The Canadian securities regulatory authorities will look at a number of factors when reviewing the form filed, including, - (a) the performance capability, standards and procedures for the collection, processing, distribution, and publication of information with respect to orders for, and trades in, securities; - (b) whether all marketplaces may obtain access to the information processor on fair and reasonable terms; - (c) personnel qualifications;

+- (d) whether the information processor has sufficient financial resources for the proper performance of its functions; - (e) the existence of another entity performing the proposed function for the same type of security; - (f) the systems report referred to in paragraph 14.5(c) of the Instrument. - (2) The Canadian securities regulatory authorities request that the forms and exhibits be filed in electronic format, where possible. - (3) The forms filed by an information processor under the Instrument will be kept confidential.
+The Canadian securities regulatory authorities are of the view that they contain intimate financial, commercial and technical information and that the interests of the filers in non-disclosure outweigh the desirability of adhering to the principle that all forms be available for public inspection. - (4) The specific authority of securities regulatory authorities to allow a person or company to act as an information processor for the purposes of the Instrument may differ, depending on the relevant legislative framework.
+For instance, in Québec, a person or company may carry on the activity of an information processor, only if it is recognized or exempted by the securities regulatory authority.
+In certain other jurisdictions, a person or company may be designated as an information processor, subject to the relevant requirements in securities legislation or may otherwise be allowed to act as an information processor, if it is in the public interest. - 16.3 Change in Information Under subsection 14.2(1) of the Instrument, an information processor is required to file an amendment to the information provided in Form 21-101F5 at least 45 days before implementing a significant change involving a matter set out in Form 21-101F5, in the manner set out in Form 21-101F5.
+The Canadian securities regulatory authorities would consider significant changes to include: - (a) changes to the governance of the information processor, including the structure of its board of directors and changes in the board committees and their mandates; - (b) changes in control over the information processor; - (c) changes affecting the independence of the information processor, including independence from the persons and companies that provide their data to meet the requirements of the Instrument; - (d) changes to the services or functions performed by the information processor; - (e) changes to the data products offered by the information processor;

-- changes to the governance of the information processor, including the structure of its board of directors and changes in the board committees and their mandates; - (b) changes in control over the information processor; - (c) changes affecting the independence of the information processor, including independence from the marketplaces, inter-dealer bond brokers and dealers that provide their data to meet the requirements of the Instrument; - (d) changes to the services or functions performed by the information processor; - (e) changes to the data products offered by the information processor; - (f) changes to the fees and fee structure related to the services provided by the information processor; - (g) changes to the revenue sharing model for revenues from fees related to services provided by the information processor; - (h) changes to the systems and technology used by the information processor, including those affecting its capacity; - new arrangements or changes to arrangements to outsource the operation of any aspect of the services of the information processor; - (j) changes to the means of access to the services of the information processor; and - (k) where the information processor is responsible for making a determination of the data which must be reported, including the securities for which information must be reported in accordance with the Instrument, changes in the criteria and process for selection and communication of these securities.
+- (f) changes to the fees and fee structure related to the services provided by the information processor; - (g) changes to the revenue sharing model for revenues from fees related to services provided by the information processor; - (h) changes to the systems and technology used by the information processor, including those affecting its capacity; - (i) new arrangements or changes to arrangements to outsource the operation of any aspect of the services of the information processor; - (j) changes to the means of access to the services of the information processor; and - (k) in the case of an information processor for corporate debt securities or government debt securities, changes to the information referred to in paragraph 14.8(b) of the Instrument.